 Adults and adolescents aged 12 years and overAcute Pain

 : An initial dose of 100mg is usually necessary.
-This can be followed by doses of 50 or 100mg not more frequently than 4 hourly, and duration of therapy should be matched to clinical need.Pain Associated with Chronic Conditions:
+This can be followed by doses of 50 or 100mg at 4 - 6 hourly intervals, and duration of treatment should be matched to clinical need.Pain Associated with Chronic Conditions:

-Use an initial dose of 50mg and then titrate dose according to pain severity.
-The need for continued treatment should be assessed at regular intervals as withdrawal symptoms and dependence have been reported (See section 4.4).
+An initial dose of 50mg is advised and then titration according to pain severity.
+The need for continued treatment should be assessed at regular intervals as withdrawal symptoms and dependence have been reported (see section 4.4).